OUR PEOPLE

 Ko Ngāti Kahungunu and Ngātiwai te Iwi.
 Omahu te rohe, Kōnei te iri Tame kārena rāua Taupiri Te Paea Pita ara oku maatua tipuna

-Sue has worked in the Hawkes Bay community for over 30 years as a Volunteer, a Social worker, Counselor, facilitator and a Manager of local community and social services agencies.
+Sue has worked in the Hawke’s Bay community for over 30 years as a volunteer, social worker, counselor, facilitator and a manager of local community and social services agencies.

-Sue has four adult children and 6 grandchildren.
-Whilst currently retired Sue continues to be interested in supporting agencies to deliver best practice and the highest services to our tamariki, rangatahi and whānau.
+Sue has four adult children and six grandchildren.
+Whilst currently retired, Sue continues to be interested in supporting agencies to deliver best practice and the highest services to our tamariki, rangatahi and whānau.

 Hawkes Bay Childrens Holding Trust John